junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 ### draft notes

-"yep, that's official now, he's a god too"

-Dean: "Does everyone have a God complex in this room?" after Metatron also upgrade

-Donatello: "Don't count me in"

-> Metatron becomes aggressive and arrogant.
-Crowley is pissed, shift attention to him
+> both tablets get destroyed
 >
-> Both Metatron/Crowley has a tablet now, think they can kill/overpower/overthrow the other side completely
+> Crowley almost get himself killed too
 >
-> So Crowley and Metatron fight, both tablets crush together and get destroyed, Crowley killed Metatron, almost get himself killed too.
->
-> Dean risks his life getting the exploded grace from Metatron before he gets torched, feeding Cas's grace back, so Cas is angel again.
+> Dean feeding Cas's grace back, so Cas is angel again.
 And Cas uses his wings to protect Dean.
 [VISUAL HERE]
 >
 > When two tablets crush together and the god power in the tablet are released (it's balanced power from angel/demon side, so very pure and powerful), the power wave heals Sam too (the trial sickness comes from tablet curse/sacrifice).
 >